The most effective maintenance departments do more with less by using a computerized maintenance management system (CMMS) to automate their workflows.

 How much does downtime cost you (per hour)?

-How much downtime do you experience on a monthly basis?
+How much downtime do you experience every month?

 How much downtime are you expecting to eliminate with a CMMS?

-To simplify this, we advise you not to go into too many details as you’re only going to get lost.
-Focus on high-priority assets as their downtime is usually directly connected to losses in revenue, which is the biggest part of the downtime cost calculation anyway.
+Keep things simple.
+Don’t spend too much time on unimportant details.
+Focus on high-priority assets as their downtime is usually directly connected to losses in revenue, and that is the biggest part of the downtime cost calculation.

-In regards to decreasing downtime with a CMMS, that will vary from provider to provider.
-To give you a rough number to wor can te losses l /Stronghat Limble users have measured an average decrease in downtime of 26%.
+Decreasing downtime is one of the big goals with a CMMS.
+Your numbers will vary from provider to provider.
+To give you a rough number to work from, Limble users have measured an average decrease in downtime of 26%.

 3) Spare parts inventory cost savings

-To calculate spare parts inventory cost savings, you need to know 2 things:
+To calculate spare parts inventory cost savings, you need to know two things:

 How much do you spend on spare parts inventory each month?

-Again, your savings could differ depending on the software solution you’re using.
-For reference, Limble customers reduce their inventory spend by an average of 17% when using Limble inventory management features (like stock level notifications, automatic part usage tracking, barcode lookup, etc.).
+Your savings will differ depending on the software solution you’re using.
+Limble customers reduce their inventory spend by an average of 17% when using parts inventory management features (like stock level notifications, automatic part usage tracking, barcode lookup, etc.).

-While these are often considered optional and rarely put into ROI calculations, it is important to keep in mind.
+While these are often considered optional and rarely put into CMMS ROI calculations, it is important to keep them in mind.

 1) Implementation costs

-Many CMMS vendors will have tutorials and customer support that will help you speed up this process.
-To get an accurate estimate, ask your provider for a time estimate based on the number of items you need to enter.
+Most CMMS vendors have tutorials and customer support that will help you speed up this process.
+Ask your provider for a time estimate based on the number of items you need to enter.
 If you’re replacing an old CMMS, you might be able to just export/import asset information to save you time.

 2) Cost of the software itself

-This is the easiest cost to calculate.
-As most CMMS providers base their pricing plans on the number of users, you can multiply the number of people using the CMMS with the select pricing model.
-You can check Limble’s pricing here.
+This is the most direct cost to calculate.
+As most CMMS providers base their pricing plans on users — like most other SaaS solutions.
+You can multiply the number of people using the CMMS with the price per user.

-You should pay attention to whether the pricing is based on a monthly or yearly subscription.
-The yearly subscription is always cheaper, but it does mean a higher upfront cost as you are basically paying to use the software for the whole year ahead.
+Often, a yearly subscription will be cheaper than monthly subscriptions.
+Still, it does mean a higher upfront cost as you are basically paying to use the software for the whole year ahead.

-Let’s imagine you have 13 technicians and 1 maintenance manager that will be using the software.
+Let’s imagine you have 13 technicians and 1 maintenance manager that will be using the Limble CMMS.
 You decided you want our Professional plan on a Yearly subscription.

 on-going support fees